Astros vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros hit the field on Saturday at Truist Park against Kyle Wright, who will start for the Atlanta Braves.
-First pitch is set for 7:20 PM ET for the second game of a three-game series.
+Max Fried gets the nod for the Atlanta Braves on Sunday at Truist Park against Alex Bregman and the Houston Astros.
+First pitch is at 1:30 PM ET for the final game of a three-game series.

-The Braves are the favorite in this one, at -115, while the underdog Astros have -105 odds to upset.
-The total is 8 runs for the game (with -115 odds to hit the over and -105 odds to go under).
+The favored Braves have -140 moneyline odds to win against the underdog Astros, who are listed at +115.
+The total is 8 runs for the contest (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.